yonahw619/yonahw619/README.md

 - 👋 Hi, I’m @yonahw619(Yonah/Yuxuan Wang), I'm a data analyst and biostatistician with a passion for leveraging data to drive insights and improve healthcare outcomes.
 With a strong background in statistical methods and data visualization, I thrive on transforming complex datasets into actionable intelligence.
-- 👀 I’m interested in coding/research analysis/healthcare/healthcare based analysis
-- 💞️ I’m looking to collaborate on ...

 -
 - 📫 How to reach me :wangyonah@gmail.com
                       yuxuanw808@gmail.com